 How much is Mother of Pearl worth

-There is much demand for this gemstone in Europe, as it is primarily used in watch dials and buttons in this continent.
-Interestingly, it is common to spot costly mother of pearl jewelry, especially as a set of necklace and earrings demanding thousands of dollars.
+There is much demand for this gemstone in Europe, as it is primarily used in watch dials and buttons on this continent.
+Interestingly, it is common to spot costly mother of pearl jewelry, especially a set of necklaces and earrings demanding thousands of dollars.

 Thus, while buying its jewelry, the prices are likely to range from a few to thousands of dollars.
 This is because several factors tend to affect the price, such as the age of jewelry, materials of jewelry, and the quality of craftsmanship.

 A pearl occurring naturally is costlier than a naturally-occurring mother of pearl, as pearls are relatively and considerably rarer.
 It is like this: All mollusks producing nacre will contain a mother of pearl within their shell but not necessarily a pearl that can be embedded into a piece of jewelry.
 Nevertheless, out of them, just a small percentage of them shall contain a small foreign particle to reach inside the shells to form pearls.